dandrews14/CountingCardsRL/README.md

 # CountingCardsRL
 Using RL to Develop a Card Counting Algorithm.

 Agent is trained using Q-Learning and attempts to learn a profitable card counting and betting strategy.
+Best model currently has an average loss of -0.72496 per hand.

+Game and models are coded from scratch.

 Rules:
 * Dealer Hits on anything less than 17